Semprini/pyMDG/README.md

 Standard testing:
  > python -m unittest

-To generate code:
- > python mdg/generate.py <recipie folder>
+To generate code call the generate script and pass in the recipie folder.
 A sample recipie folder is provided in the github repo:
  > python mdg/generate.py sample_recipie

 Or once installed into site-packages an executable is provided: